Skip to main content

 Images

-Icons are commonly used in educational content to convey meaning visually.
-In accessible book production, icons must be captured clearly and consistently in XML to ensure they remain informative for all readers, including those using assistive technology.
+Pictograms are commonly used in educational content to convey meaning visually.
+In accessible book production, pictograms must be captured clearly and consistently in XML to ensure they remain informative for all readers, including those using assistive technology.
+It’s alt-attribute must be filled with a short description.

-Use the following format to include icons in XML:
+Use the following format to include pictograms in XML:

-• The src attribute should point to the icon file in the img/ directory.
+• The src attribute should point to the pictogram file in the img/ directory.

-If an icon stands alone — for example, used as a decorative or organizational marker — it may be wrapped in a <figure> tag:
+If the pictogram stands alone – for example, used as a decorative or organizational marker – it may be wrapped in a <figure> tag:

 <figure>